libreccm/ccm/ccm-sci-bundle/web/themes/scicms-default/styles/README.txt

 If you want to customise the stylesheet we strongly recommanded to use Less.

-to customise to styles make a copy of the Less file(s) you want to customize and create a new configuration file pointing to your files in conf.
+To customise to styles make a copy of the Less file(s) you want to customize and create a new configuration file pointing to your files in conf (see README.txt in conf).

 To make editing of the Less file(s) easier this theme also includes the Less compiler in the development mode.
 For